Jean Oury

-Jean Oury (5 March 1924 – 15 May 2014) was a French psychiatrist and psychoanalyst who helped found the school of institutional psychotherapy.
+Jean Oury (/fr/; 5 March 1924, La Garenne-Colombes – 15 May 2014, Cour-Cheverny) was a French psychiatrist and psychoanalyst who helped found the school of institutional psychotherapy.

+Work

 He was the founder and director of the La Borde Clinic, a psychiatric clinic in Cour-Cheverny, where he worked until his death.
 He was a member of the École Freudienne de Paris, founded by Jacques Lacan, from inception until its dissolution.
 His brother, Fernand Oury, founded the school of institutional pedagogy.